Do you have to jiggle your key to get it to work?

 Don’t Make a Copy of a Copy of a Copy

 How accurate is the key that needs to be copied?
 When keys are worn down, they should be decoded before copies are cut.
-The key gage shown in the center right hand photo was used to determine the depths of the original cuts.
+The key gauge shown in the center right-hand photo was used to determine the depths of the original cuts.
+In general, however, one should not make a duplicate key without the original on hand.

 Unlike the “big box” stores, we are not “always open.”
 That’s why we remind our customers to “Get an extra key before it is needed!”